 Mary Seacole was born in Jamaica in 1805.
 She did things that few other women of her time did.
 She made her own way in the world as a single woman and as a person of mixed race.
 If people refused to help her, because of their prejudice, she still did what she felt was right.
 Mary is best known for her nursing work during the Crimean War.
 Her kindness, compassion and determination to do what was right led her to be affectionately known by the soldiers she helped as Mother Seacole and has earned her a place as one of our house heroes.
 She is a role model to us all.

-Mrs Ambroziak is our House Leader and our House Captains are Callum and Agatha.
+Mrs Ambroziak is our House Leader and our House Captains are Roman and Felicity.

 LEONARDO DA VINCI